GitLab CI Pipeline for Eleventy

 anti-trojan-source

-to identify any bidirectional unicode characters, which could be an
+identify any bidirectional Unicode characters, which could be an indication of a

-configuration, so it must be rebuilt with the appropriate settings
+a test configuration, so it must be rebuilt with the appropriate settings for

 The pages